Trial with a plan target Use the 2-hour trial to test login, app install, and whether V04, V06, or V08 fits.

 Do I need static IP from the first day?

-Not always.
-Many users can start with device-level testing first, then decide whether traffic packages or static IPs are necessary once the workflow and account strategy are clearer.
+No. Start with device-level testing first, then add traffic packages or static IPs when the workflow and account strategy are clearer.

-Is the free trial enough to test login, app install, or basic workflow fit?
+Is the 2-hour free trial enough to test login, app install, or basic workflow fit?

-For many buyers, yes.
-The free trial is the easiest way to validate access, setup, and basic workflow fit before moving into a larger monthly or premium plan.
+Yes.
+The 2-hour free trial is enough to validate access, setup, app install, and basic workflow fit before moving into a larger monthly or premium plan.

 Best next step

-Start with the free trial, then move into the right plan
+Start with the 2-hour free trial, then move into the right VMOS Cloud App plan

 VMOS Cloud configuration and pricing comparison panel